Slow Cooker Sea Salt Chocolate Almond Clusters

 Table of Contents

-I always make quite a few cookies for various gatherings and cookie trays each holiday season, I was brainstorming ideas that are a bit more unique than chocolate chip or sugar cookies and can be prepared in the slow cooker.
+I always make quite a few cookies for various gatherings and cookie trays each holiday season.
+I brainstorm ideas that are a bit more unique than chocolate chip or sugar cookies and can be prepared in the slow cooker.
 I decided to try these delicious Slow Cooker Sea Salt Chocolate Almond Clusters and even though they’re not technically cookies, they are so good!

 These are definitely the easiest “cookies” you will make this year – just warm- Ghirardelli semi-sweet chocolate chips, almonds and vanilla extract in a slow cooker.
 When it’s melted, scoop the chocolate out into clusters, top with coarse sea salt, and let them cool.